Porsche 968 (1991-1995)

-In the eighties the 944 had passed the 911 Carrera in development.
+In the eighties, the 944 had passed the 911 Carrera in ergonomics and in technical development.
 The 944 Turbo with 184 kW engine was superior in power and handling compared to the G-model 911 Carrera.
 The next generation 911 (964) got a new bigger engine that was equally powerful to the 944 Turbo.
 With the introduction of the less powerful 968, the entry level Porsche was sent back home - the 968 was now the least powerful Porsche in production.

 Like the 924 and the 944, the 968 has ideal weight distribution thanks to its front engine and rear-mounted transmission.
 Ideal weight distribution means the car handles predictably in the high speed situations where the rear tyres loose traction.
 When driving a 968 compared to the 944 S2, the S2 seems to have more low-end torque, which means it is a bit better to drive in the city, while the 968 has a bit more high rpm power.
 The new precisely shifting 6-speed Porsche gearbox replaced the Porsche-modified 5-speed Audi unit of the 944.
 The Tiptronic is two gears short and 1.4 seconds slower in sprint to 60 mph or 100 km/h.
 The Tiptronic ads 30 kg/66 lb to the car.
 And the Cabriolet version ads 70 kg/154 lb compared with the coupé (open body has reinforcements in the floor).

 The proof that the 968 was a 944 S3 until the last moment before the production started is for example the fact that the exhaust is stamped "944 S III".
-As the change for the model name to 968 came late, the ordering code for the first (1992) model year was 944 XXX (the last three number combination was dependent on the market, body style, transmission, left/right-hand-drive etc.).
+As the change for the model name to 968 came late, the ordering code for the first (1992) model year was 944 XXX for LHD cars and 945 XXX for RHD cars (the last three number combination was dependent on the market, body style, transmission etc.).
 You can find the ordering code on the VIN and option code sticker (placed in the trunk and service book).